pdefusco/CDE_Demo_Auto_Deploy/README.md

 #### 1. Important Information

 * Each generated Iceberg Table, CDE Job and Resource will be prefixed with your CDP Workload Username.
+* CDP Workload Users with dots, hyphens and other symbols are not currently supported.
+Please reach out to the Field Specialist team for a workaround.
 * Multiple users can deploy the demo in the same CDE Virtual Cluster as long as they use different credentials.
 * Each user can deploy the demo at most once in the same CDE Virtual Cluster.
 * All Iceberg tables, CDE Jobs and Resources are deleted from the CDE Virtual Cluster upon execution of the "autodestroy.sh" script.